dotlang/language/doc/RFE.md

 ? - Can we have this? `x := [1,2, 10..20]`?

 ? - Add more links to README. e.g. in `::` explanation we use `//`, link to corresponding section.

+? - Add support for LLVM-IR based code in function to make bootstrapping easier.